Aliases for CEP152 Gene

 GeneCards Summary for CEP152 Gene

 CEP152 (Centrosomal Protein 152) is a Protein Coding gene.
-Diseases associated with CEP152 include microcephaly 9, primary, autosomal recessive and seckel syndrome 5.
+Diseases associated with CEP152 include Seckel Syndrome 5 and Microcephaly 9, Primary, Autosomal Recessive.
 Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
-GO annotations related to this gene include protein kinase binding.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.

 UniProtKB/Swiss-Prot for CEP152 Gene